onkelbeh/HomeAssistantRepository/README.md

 ### KNX

 I used a couple of chinese relay cards controlled with PCF8574 I2C extenders attached to an ESP32 with ESPHome.
 Caused by capacitive load (mostly chinese LED stuff), some EMV trouble on the I2C bus led me to bury this efforts, took some money and ordered a bunch of KNX actors from MDT.
-I decided that it would be nice to have current measurementt, too, so I took the "MDT AMI-1216.02 Schaltaktor 12fach 16/20A C-Last Industrie mit Strommessung", the MDT SCN-IP000.03 IP Interface and the matching MDT STV-0320.02 320 mA power supply. and I added an MDT BE-04230.02 binary input array with 4 220V inputs (which was too small after a few days).
+I decided that it would be nice to have current measurement, so I took the "MDT AMI-1216.02 Schaltaktor 12fach 16/20A C-Last Industrie mit Strommessung", the MDT SCN-IP000.03 IP Interface and the matching MDT STV-0320.02 320 mA power supply for a first start.
+And I added an MDT BE-04230.02 binary input array with 4 220V inputs (which was too small after a few days).
 I am very happy with it.
 After finishing the big click in ETS, the replacement only took a few hours.
 I am now running the following components, all from MDT:

 * MDT SCN-IP000.03 IP Interface